Flomax Side Effects

 Generic Name: tamsulosin

 Note: This page contains information about the side effects of tamsulosin.
 Some of the dosage forms included on this document may not apply to the brand name Flomax.

 Not all side effects for Flomax may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to tamsulosin: oral capsule

-Along with its needed effects, some unwanted effects may be caused by tamsulosin (the active ingredient contained in Flomax).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by tamsulosin (the active ingredient contained in Flomax).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking tamsulosin:More common
+You should check with your doctor immediately if any of these side effects occur when taking tamsulosin:More common

 - Cough or hoarseness